HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## Being Unique Is Better Than Being Perfect
 Taking a series of lines as input, sorting them, and displaying only the unique ones using `sort` and `uniq`.

+## It Must Be in That File
+Displaying lines from a file at a fixed path if they contain a given string using `grep`.